-To file an oral or written appeal with us:
+To file an oral or written appeal with us

 You may appeal by phone, writing, fax, or in person.
-The contact information and address is found in Section 1 under "Appeals and Grievances."
+You will find the contact information and address in Section 1 under "Appeals and Grievances."

 You may submit any documents and give information in person, by telephone, or in writing.
 Your records will be kept private according to law.
 You will receive a letter from us confirming we have received your appeal request.